DIY Doily Place Setting

-I was recently given the opportunity to review a brand new product from Martha Stewart Crafts.
+I was given the opportunity to review the circle edge punch, a product from Martha Stewart Crafts.

 Basically it makes doilies or decorative rounded papers for your crafting and/or scrapbooking.